snap-one/docs-driverworks-xml/source/includes/7_camera_xml/_1-connections.md

 [`<devicedata>`][1]

-This element defines the blind driver [connections][2] which are utilized to create the bindings within the Control4 system.
+This element defines the camera driver [connections][2] which are utilized to create the bindings within the Control4 system.
 Numerous connections can be defined within the `<connections>` element under the `<connection>` element.

 ### Example